 You can walk the entire length of the Thames trail and some parts can be covered by bicycle.
 With an average daily walk of 24km per day, you can cross the trail in 14 days, giving you a few days of free time too.

 This footpath can be divided into different areas, including from Oxford to Henley-on-Thames, from Windsor to Richmond, from the Thames Barrier to Crayford Ness, Richmond to the Thames Barrier and many more.
 Rivers and many other places of interest can be found along the way.
+All in all, the trail passes through Gloucestershire, Oxfordshire, Berkshire, Buckinghamshire, Middlesex and ends in London.

 Cycling the Thames Path